A Better Way to Focus: The Magic of Shared Energy

 I sit down to do one thing and end up twenty tabs deep, researching something wildly unrelated but incredibly interesting.
 And yeah, sometimes it is productive.

-But it’s not the thing I meant to be doing And I know that.
+But it’s not the thing I meant to be doing.

 That knowing gets heavy.